wrossmorrow/oxc/README.md

 routines in pandas/numpy, including sparse Series/DataFrames, so some of this project may end up just wrapping that functionality for OXC specific purposes.

+Run tests with

+  python tests/oxctsd_utests.py

+(or python3, depending on your environment settings).

 Status
 -------------
 This is preliminary work I'm being proactive about publishing, and has